 Graduate Certificate in Exercise Rehabilitation for Sports Injuries

 This course provides specialist knowledge and skill of biomechanics, metabolic, physiological-psychosocial aspects of the person to develop exercise programs for the enhancement and improved performance of individuals who are engaged in sporting or exercise activities.

 The course integrates this specialist knowledge and skill to develop safe and effective exercise prescriptions and interventions for active individuals to prevent potential injury, who may have activity restrictions due to injury or disease limitations, or who are wanting to return to sport performance.
-You can begin this course at the start of Semester 1 or 2.
+You can begin this course in Semester 1 or 2.

 To apply for this course, you must be an accredited exercise physiologist or registered physiotherapist, or have completed a postgraduate degree in sports or exercise science or a related discipline, and evidence of relevant industry experience.